servactory/servactory.com/docs/guide/options/dynamic.md

 - `multiple_of`;
 - `schema`.

-By default, the following options are enabled: `consists_of`, `inclusion`, and `schema`.
+By default, `consists_of`, `inclusion`, and `schema` are enabled.
-For the rest to work, you need to use ready-made sets in the configuration of option helpers for each of the existing attributes.
+Enable the rest via ready-made sets in the option helpers configuration for each attribute.

 ## Ready-made options